 3) Consider page SEO

 Remember, you’re not only writing to your audience but also the web crawlers.
-And product description is an excellent way to insert keywords to your page that have high searching volume.
+For online shops, SEO (search engine optimization) is an important factor that would influence store traffic volume.
+In order to improve search ranks, you can optimize the product descriptions.
+It is a great way to insert keywords to your page that have high searching volume.

 4. Add social proofs

 Social proof is a psychological theory in which consumers will adapt their ideas according to what other people are doing.
 Types of social proof include on-site or off-site customer ratings, celebrity endorsements, expert proof, testimonials, etc.

 When shopping online, customers are not able to physically touch, grab or experience the products themselves.
 That’s why social proof, as a relatively genuine, third-party endorsement, can have a great impact on customer purchasing decisions.

 By adding compelling and relevant social proofs to your product page, you can build brand trust and significantly boost online conversions.